Nhorning/Congressional_Survival/README.md

 ## Recommendations

-1. To survive in an R+22 district, pursue one of the most moderate voting records in the house.
+### 1. To survive in an R+22 district, pursue one of the most moderate voting records in the house.
 Otherwise survival is highly unlikely.

-2. Members take on less risk by voting more
-“moderate” than the partisan lean in their district than more “radical.”
+### 2. Members take on less risk by voting more “moderate” than the partisan lean in their district than more “radical.”
 So it is better for the survival of the delegation for members in safe districts to vote less radical than it is for members in swing districts to be less moderate.

-3. Find as many opportunities as possible to find common ground and vote in line with constituents without sacrificing core values
+### 3. Find as many opportunities as possible to find common ground with the other party.
+vote in line with constituents without sacrificing core values

 ## Possible Next steps